divvungiellatekno/course-HU-2023/slides.md

 <v-clicks>

-So that languages unknown to Windows and macOS is subsequently known and can be used for spell checking:
+Languages unknown to Windows is subsequently known and can be used for spell checking:

 ![Plains Cree in MS Word](/PlainsCreeWord.png)